moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 where the audience greatly outnumbers the concurrent active participants, but any member of the audience could participate.
-As this has a much larger total number of participants - as many as Live Media Streaming {{lmstream}}, but with the bi-directionality of confercing, this should be considered a "hybrid".
+As this has a much larger total number of participants - as many as Live Media Streaming {{lmstream}}, but with the bi-directionality of conferencing, this should be considered a "hybrid".

 ## Live Media {#lm-media}